Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: Performance Evaluation

+Fig. \ref{CombineBLERandQueryRatio_CRC_256_238_1_rho} records BLER (left y-axis) and query count ratio (right y-axis) under 16-QAM.
+In each decoding, all decoders have maximum number of queries set to $10^6$.
+For demonstration, we use CRC [256,238] code where there exists one symbol containing two base bits and two bits in $\redset$.
+In this case, we adopt LC-GCD as mentioned.
+As depicted by the figure, similar improvement can be obtained compared to Fig. \ref{pattern_ratio_CRC_rho} in terms of query reduction.
+Note that the BLER improvement using advanced combination is less significant but is expected to increase for larger values of $n$.
+This is because in higher order modulation, correlation occurs in two ways: 1, correlation within each symbol, which is already sufficiently leveraged by the symbol level generation in ORBGRAND-AI.
+2, ISI that advanced combination leverages to improve decoding.

-We illustrate the resolution of this issue using a $[128,110]$ 5G NR CA-Polar code with an $11$-bit CRC.
+When decoding non-systematic codes, the sets $\baseset$ and $\redset$ can both contain consecutive integers.
+In this case, the blocks are constructed as if the code is systematic and therefore the decoding is performed as previously illustrated.
+If this is not the case, however, the set of base bits $\baseset$ and its complement $\redset$ no longer contain only consecutive numbers, which makes one or more blocks contain fewer than $b$ bits.
+We illustrate the resolution of this issue using a $[128,110]$ 5G NR CA-Polar code with an $11$-bit CRC and BPSK.
 The base bits of this code are $\baseset=\{18,\ldots,32,34,\ldots,128\}$ and the complement is $\redset=\{1,\ldots,17,33\}$.
 For $b=2$, every two bits in $\redset$ can be grouped into one block except for the $17$-th bit and the $33$-th bit as they are non-consecutive.
 When bits $17$ and $33$ are transmitted consecutively, their experience of the channel is highly correlated, enabling this correlation to be leveraged for decoding.
 However, implementing such consecutive transmission would necessitate column permutation of $H$ and $G$, which requires modifications at the transmitter.
 By default, these two bits are transmitted with a time gap, which reduces their noise correlation to a near-negligible level, and hence can be ignored in the pattern generator as described in Section \ref{ORBAIGCD}.
-In this default configuration, each of the two bits becomes an individual block when using ORBGRAND-AI-GP, resulting in a major reduction in average query number at the cost of a minor BLER degradation, as depicted in Fig. \ref{GRANDAI_CAPOLAR_128_110_1_rho}.
+In this default configuration, each of the two bits becomes an individual block when using direct combination, resulting in a major reduction in average query number at the cost of a minor BLER degradation, as depicted in Fig. \ref{GRANDAI_CAPOLAR_128_110_1_rho}.
+In addition, the green line represents CRC-aided Successive Cancellation List (CA-SCL) decoding with list size eight under interleaved AWGN as a benchmark.